trixi-framework/HOHQMesh/Documentation/docs/three-dimensional-hexahedral-meshes.md

         \end{TOPOGRAPHY}

 From this data a bicubic interpolation is used to compute the bottom topography information.
 Currently this strategy of bottom topography extrusion relies on gridded data.
-The data file is assumed to come as separate lists of the x coordinate points, the y coordinate points, and the z coordinate points where the grid data is ordered slice-by-slice in the y direction.
+The data file is assumed to come as separate lists of the x coordinate points, with length $n$, the y coordinate points, with length $m$, and the z coordinate points where the grid data is ordered slice-by-slice in the y direction, with size $m \times n$.
 Below a small example is provided to clarify the data file format

      !
 Header with the number of points in the x and y direction